 4. Fish cakes

 No#4 was the stall with a lady who was making fish cakes (ทอดมันปลา) on the spot.
 We waited for a couple of minutes and it was ready.
-It came topped with Thai sweet chilli sauce and some pickled cucumbers.
-Reminded me of deep fried Pakodas but the softer version with fish.
-Thais eat fish cake all the time and is also considered Bangkok midnight food.
+It came topped with Thai sweet chili sauce and some pickled cucumbers.
+Reminded me of deep-fried Pakodas but the softer version with fish.
+Thais eat fish cake all the time and are also considered Bangkok midnight food.

 5. Coconut Rice Dumplings

 To finish off the Thai snacks session, we stopped at a sweet stall.
 I always wondered what those little things were!
 Turns out they are called Pancake pudding (Khanom Krok ขนมครก) These traditional coconut and rice flour dumplings are cooked into little kettle cakes and often topped with a choice of green onions, sweet corn, taro, or just plain.
 Served hot, they will melt in your mouth.
 Too sweet for my liking but if you have sweet teeth you would love this snack.

 We had our hands full of four different bags of Thai street snacks.
 Kho had ordered a small batch of each snack, from memory 5 pieces each.
 I couldn’t help trying a couple of them then and there and it was super good!

 Next, we needed a place to put everything together for photos and eat it all!

 We left Ari and arrived at the Or Tor Kor Market (ตลาด อตก).
 I was happy to learn about a new place in Bangkok.
 On the way, Kho asked me what I prefer to try.
 I mentioned some of the meals below.

 Or Tor Kor Market is a big market place to stroll around, whether you are just browsing, taking photos, or actually doing some grocery shopping.
 It offers fresh, fruits of all types and varieties, a wide range of vegetables, seafood, pre-cut meats, and flowers.
 It even has its own section for ready to eat food.